Velnota/Created-On-Velnota/CONTRIBUTING.md

 If you encounter any issues with these themes on any devices, please submit a bug report with the device type and a detailed description of what the issue that you're encountering is.
 <br /><br />

+## Editing posts

+You may only edit a post that lists you as a contributor at the end of the article.
+Specifically, your GitHub username.

 *Thank you*